open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 9 - Submit Survey

-Head over to [Open Learning Exchange Repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and make sure you have the previous list from Step 8 done.

-If you meet these requirements let us know in the Gitter chat, so we can send the survey to your community.
-Then, fill out the survey and submit it.
-Next, Sync your community with the nation (as you did in step 7).

-**NOTE**: The survey sent by __@dogi__ will appear at the bottom of the page where the `Publications` and `Updates` appear in your community BeLL.
+Once confirm you meet all requirements in the previous step, let us know in the Gitter chat so we can send the survey to your community.
+The survey notification will appear at the bottom of the dashboard in your community BeLL.
 Click on `Survey`, fill it out and submit it.
+Next, Sync your community with the nation (as you did in step 7.)

-Lastly, once you have completed all other steps, add yourself to the virtual intern list found in team.md and create a pull request.
+Once you have completed all other steps, add yourself to the virtual intern list found in vi-team.md and create a pull request.

-After the pull request, message in the gitter chat or message dogi to let him know you are done so that he can set up a meeting and add you to the team as soon as possible.
+After the pull request, message us or dogi in the Gitter chat to let us know you are done so that we can set up a meeting and add you to the team as soon as possible.

-Once you have been added to the team, read through the [intern orientation document](../robots/rbts-intern-orientation.md).
+Make sure to read through the [intern orientation document](#!./pages/robots/rbts-intern-orientation.md) before the meeting.